cp3402-students/project-2025-tr1-jcua-team3/site.md

 - Now Click 'IMPORT SITE FROM'
 - Click 'FILE'
 - Then navigate to where you downloaded the export file of the staging site

+### WPForms Plugin for Registration Form
+To manage the WPForms plugin for the registration form:

+* Installation:

+- Once WPForms is installed on WordPress, it will appear in the WordPress dashboard under the WPForms menu.

+* Creating or Editing a Form:

+- To create a new form, click on WPForms in the dashboard and click Add New.
+You can either start from scratch or choose from an existing template.

+- In the template, you can add new fields and modify them using the Field Options.

+- If you need to change the form layout—for example, to display fields like Full Name and Contact Number side by side—this layout adjustment can be achieved through CSS for better alignment and design.
+WPForms provides built-in tools to adjust the form’s structure, but custom CSS can be added via the WordPress Customizer to fine-tune the form's appearance.

+* Embedding the Form:

+- Once you've customized the form, you can embed it into any page using the Embed button located in the top right of the form editor.

+- Select the desired page or post where you want the form to appear, and WPForms will generate a shortcode for you to insert into the page.

+By following the instructions above, you should be able to easily manage pages, modify content, and handle the registration form on your site.
+If you have any questions about WPForms or migrating content from staging to live, don’t hesitate to reach out for further assistance.